ammmrrr18-cloud/Programming-Foundations-Roadmap/13 - Algorithms & Problem Solving Level 5/Project 3/README.md

 ## 💻 Code Architecture

-Responsibilities within this **Functional System** demonstrate pure object-oriented architecture and inheritance principles:
+Responsibilities within this **Functional System** demonstrate pure object-oriented architecture, strategic inheritance, and functional polymorphism:

-* **The Inheritance Layer (`public clsMyQueue<T>`):** Instead of rewriting container logic, the stack reuses the protected capabilities of the queue layout.
+* **The Inheritance Layer & Structural Logic (`public clsMyQueue<T>`):** Fundamentally, a Stack is conceptually very similar to a Queue as they share almost identical behavioral characteristics, with the definitive difference being that a Queue enforces **FIFO** (First-In, First-Out) while a Stack enforces **LIFO** (Last-In, First-Out).
+To elegantly resolve this, we utilized **Inheritance** instead of Composition.
+By inheriting the entire Queue infrastructure and performing a clean method **Override** on the `push(T Item)` function, we completely eliminated code duplication.
+This architectural choice represents the optimal engineering solution for this layout.
 * **The Explicit Context Pointer (`this->`):** Employing `this->` ensures strict template bound resolution during compile-time, acting as a clean code convention for dependent member access in generic programming.

 ---